Out-Law / Your Daily Need-To-Know

 Enterprise Investment Scheme (EIS) relief: This relief was devised to encourage investment into small start-up companies.
 The conditions for EIS relief are complex, but in outline, income tax relief at 30% will be given to individuals investing in qualifying companies on the amount invested up to £1m in any tax year.
 The limit is £2m for an investment in a 'knowledge intensive company'.

-Gains on any increase in value of those shares are exempt provided the individual holds the shares for in excess of three years.
+Gains on any increase in value of those shares are exempt provided the individual holds the shares for more than three years.
 Investors therefore have an immediate income tax relief and the prospect of tax free growth in their investment.

-For smaller companies Seed Enterprise Investment Scheme (SEIS) is available.
+For smaller companies Seed Enterprise Investment Scheme (SEIS) may be available.
 The qualifying conditions for SEIS are based very closely on EIS.

 We are processing your request. \n Thank you for your patience.
 An error occurred.
 This could be due to inactivity on the page - please try again.